branscha/lib-jsonutil/README.md

 JsonUtil.getStringFromMap("glossary.GlossDiv.GlossList.GlossEntry.GlossDef.GlossSeeAlso[1]", map);
 ```

+### Other features

+* Pretty printing flag.
+* The JSON text can contain single quotes or double quotes to delimit the strings.
+Single quotes can be useful when the JSON text is embedded in Java to reduce backslash clutter.
+* Parsing is very fast.

 ### Build the project

 The project is Maven based, it contains a single utility class and its corresponding JUnit test.